dojo/framework/docs/en/creating-widgets/supplemental.md

     -   In the `MyEncapsulatedStateWidget` example, this could be done in the 'Change State' button's `onclick` handler.
 2. Annotating any relevant fields with the `@watch()` decorator (from the `@dojo/framework/core/vdomecorators/watch` module).
 When `@watch`ed fields are modified, `this.invalidate()` will implicitly be called - this can be useful for state fields that always need to trigger a re-render when updated.

-**Note:** marking a widget as invalid won't immediately re-render the widget - instead it acts as a notification to Dojo that the widget has been dirtied, so should be updated and re-rendered in the next render cycle.
-This means invalidating a widget multiple times within the same render frame won't have any negative impact on application performance, although excessive invalidation should be avoided to ensure optimal performance.
+**Note:** marking a widget as invalid won't immediately re-render the widget - instead it acts as a notification to Dojo that the widget is in a dirty state and should be updated and re-rendered in the next render cycle.
+This means invalidating a widget multiple times within the same render frame won't have a negative impact on application performance, although excessive invalidation should be avoided to ensure optimal performance.

 The following is an updated `MyEncapsulatedStateWidget` example that will correctly update its output when its state is changed.